Deep Learning-based Search for Microlensing Signature from Binary Black Hole Events in GWTC-1 and -2: Implementation of Deep Learning

-In particular, if the $\mathcal{C}^\mathrm{P}$ of an event is judged as L from C3-3, we verify the potential new discovery by estimating the $p$-value with the model established from the performance test in Appendix~\ref{apx:performance}.
-Finally, we conclude the final class of the event via C4-2 or C4-3 based on the estimated $p$-value.
+In particular, if the $\mathcal{C}^\mathrm{P}$ of an event is judged as L from C3-3, we verify the potential new discovery by estimating the $p$-value based on the model established in Section~\ref{sec:pval_model} for the probability on the event.
+Finally, we conclude the final class of the event via C4-2 or C4-3 according to the estimated $p$-value.